ssk-d/fireflutter/README.md

 - Darg `fireflutter_sample_app/ios/Runner/GoogleService-Info.plist` file under `Runner/Runner` on left pane of Xcode.
 - Close Xcode.

+- You may want to test if the settings are alright.
-- You may open VSCode and do some registration code and test if every thing is set right. see Registration
+  - Open VSCode and do [FireFlutter Initialization](#fireflutter-initialization) do some registration code. see [User Registration](#user-email-and-password-registration) for more details.

 ##### Android Setup